 Leaky gut occurs when the lining in your intestines has developed larger cavities and undigested foods are allowed to enter the bloodstream.
-One of the most important functions of your intestine is to take in valuable nutrients and discard harmful agents.
-These agents can be various toxins, yeast, and other forms of waste that should not get into your blood supply.
+One of the most important functions of your intestine is to take in valuable nutrients and discard harmful substances.
+These substances can be various toxins, yeast, and other forms of waste that should not get into your blood supply.
 The intestine protects us from different kinds of diseases and essentially houses our body’s immune system.
-If certain harmful agents are allowed to enter the bloodstream, as a result of leak gut, your body’s immune system will be compromised.
+If certain substances are allowed to enter the bloodstream, your body’s immune system will be compromised.
 It does not matter what you eat, as particles and molecules that should not enter the bloodstream get through.
-The longer this is allowed to occur, the higher the likelihood that your body will get contaminated.
+The longer this is allowed to occur, the higher the likelihood that your gut gets contaminated.

 It is quite possible that your leaky gut is a result of low stomach acid or hypochlorhydria.

-Your immune system responds, after your liver has failed to clear the vast majority of these agents.
-However, since the leak is so vast and more and more agents are spewing in, your immune system fails in taking care of all of the issues and the impurities get absorbed into tissue and inflame.
+Your immune system responds, after your liver has failed to clear the vast majority of these offending culprits.
+However, since the leak is so vast and more and more culprits are spewing in, your immune system fails in taking care of all of the issues and the impurities get absorbed into tissue and inflame.
 Your immune system cannot cope with all of the different areas that are getting inflamed and, eventually, some areas become ignored.
-In these specific areas, foreign agents accumulate and weaken your body’s immune system.
+In these specific areas, there is accumulation and your body’s immune system weakens.
 This can then lead to various ailments including irritable bowel syndrome (“IBS”), fibromyalgia, and above all else, migraines.

-OK, that’s all great but how do I know if leaky gut is behind my migraine episodes?
+OK, that’s all great but how do I know if the condition is behind my migraine episodes?

-If you suffer from migraines and get a reaction to most things you are putting into your stomach, you are very likely suffering from leaky gut.
-If you have been keeping a food journal and find that one particular food affects you one day but does not affect you on the next, it could likely be a positive sign for leaky gut as well – once the impurities build up, you get a migraine episode no matter what you put into your stomach.
+If you suffer from migraines and get a reaction to most things you put into your stomach, you could be suffering from leaky gut.
+If you find that one particular food affects you one day but does not affect you on the next, it could likely be a positive sign for leaky gut as well.
+Once the impurities build up, you get a migraine episode no matter what you put into your stomach.
 Do you often feel constipated and/or experience diarrhea?
 In my case, I developed gas all of the time after ingesting anything.
 I would belch from sunup to sundown, and in some cases, I would throw up in my mouth.
-I would wake up and have a glass of water, only to start belching immediately.
+I would wake to drink a glass of water, only to start belching immediately.
 It felt as if I had stuff sitting at the top of my throat constantly.
-Something even more worrisome was that I would get sick for two weeks with just a run-of-the-mill cold that should only last 4-5 days.
-These are signs that your immune system is compromised as it fights off inflammations arising from leaky gut and ignores other, more pressing issues in your body.

 Can leaky gut be cured?

 Absolutely!
 It takes time, patience, and discipline but your stomach will heal.
 You should always first consult with your health care professional in terms of your specific circumstances to identify leaky gut.
 Your case may be different from that of someone else.
-In my case, here is what I did in specific sequence to cure leaky gut.
+The following is what I did in specific sequence to aleviate leaky gut.

 1. Eliminated gluten completely from my diet